clinckzone/flappy-rockets/README.md

 - Tweak the source code as per your wish.
 - Click the play button to run the code.
 ### Program Controls
 Currently, the player uses his mouse to control the spaceship.
-My end goal with this project is to use a miniature physical spaceship as the controller instead of a mouse so that the interactivity of the game can be made more intuitive.
-Currently to survive in the game the player has to avoid hitting any incoming asteroids using his mouse.
+My end goal with this project is to build a miniature physical spaceship to be used as its controller instead of a mouse to improve upon its interactivity and make it more intuitive.
+Currently, to survive in the game the player has to avoid hitting any incoming asteroids using his mouse.